Kahan summation algorithm: Further enhancements

-This enhancement is similar to the replacement of Fast2Sum by 2Sum in Kahan's algorithm rewritten with Fast2Sum.
+This enhancement is similar to the Fast2Sum version of Kahan's algorithm with Fast2Sum replaced by 2Sum.

-For many sequences of numbers, both algorithms agree, but a simple example due to Peters shows how they can differ.
-For summing $[1.0, +10^{100}, 1.0, -10^{100}]$ in double precision, Kahan's algorithm yields 0.0, whereas Neumaier's algorithm yields the correct value 2.0.
+For many sequences of numbers, both algorithms agree, but a simple example due to Peters shows how they can differ: summing $[1.0, +10^{100}, 1.0, -10^{100}]$ in double precision, Kahan's algorithm yields 0.0, whereas Neumaier's algorithm yields the correct value 2.0.

 Higher-order modifications of better accuracy are also possible.
 For example, a variant suggested by Klein, which he called a second-order "iterative Kahan–Babuška algorithm".
 In pseudocode, the algorithm is: